Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 - A file dialog will prompt you for the location you want to put the resource file.
 Once you're done, click `Save`.

 Once you have a `.tres` file, you will be able to pick it up in your other terrain, by clicking on the `texture_set` property, but choosing `Load` this time.
+You can also navigate to the `.tres` file in the `FileSystem` dock, then drag and drop to the property.

 ### Shader types